How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 This also means that students whose multiplication recall isn’t great aren’t worrying about multiples, and can attend to the underlying concepts of fraction addition.

-I’d judge the number of necessary examples (and the speed at which to work through them) from the student’s prior knowledge and how they did with their starting points assessment.
+I’d judge the number of necessary examples (and the speed at which to work through them) from the student’s prior knowledge and how they did with their starting point assessment.

 For some classes, a brief overview would be sufficient.
-For some, it might be necessary to break it up into chunks over several lessons:
+For others, it might be necessary to break it up into chunks over several lessons:

 • First covering unit denominators;